Million dollar babies among Kanye West’s campaign ideas

 Advertising

+Tubman is one of the most respected figures of 19th century America.
+An African American who escaped slavery, she helped enslaved black men and women travel north to freedom and fought for the Union during the Civil War.
+She later became a supporter of women’s suffrage.

-West has missed the deadline to qualify for the ballot in several states, and it’s unclear if he is willing or able to collect enough signatures required to qualify in others.
+West has missed the deadline to qualify for the ballot in several states, and it is unclear if he is willing or able to collect enough signatures required to qualify in others.

 However, he did issue a tweet on Sunday using wordplay to seemingly back up his comments on running for the White House, writing only “THE WEST WING”.